 The debtor must prove that the liquidation occurred at least the day before the hearing of the creditor’s petition or a few days before the presentation of a debtor’s petition.
 The debt will not be included in the bankruptcy if the liquidation occurs after the date of the bankruptcy.

-Maintenance debts under a maintenance agreement or order, and child support debts, are provable in bankruptcy.
-However, a bankrupt is not released from maintenance debts or child support debts on discharge unless the court orders otherwise (s 153(2)(c)).
+A bankrupt is not released from maintenance or child support debts on discharge unless the court orders otherwise (s 153(2)(c)).

 Tax debts that arise before the date of the bankruptcy